 Nebraska Veterinary Medical Association 2014

-Dr. Melissa “Dr. Missy” Girard-Lemons, Grand Island, Neb., is the recipient of the 2014 Alumni Recognition Award presented Jan.
-24 at the winter meeting of the Nebraska Veterinary Medical Association being held in Lincoln, Neb.
+Dr. Melissa “Dr. Missy” Girard-Lemons, Grand Island, Neb., was the recipient of the 2014 Alumni Recognition Award presented Jan.
+24, 2014 at the winter meeting of the Nebraska Veterinary Medical Association being held in Lincoln, Neb.
 The award is in recognition of the time and effort devoted to advancing veterinary medicine and for being an exemplary role model for future alumni in a professional and community setting.

 Dr. Girard-Lemons was born and raised on a poultry, swine (farrow to finish) and cash-crop farm in Osceola, Neb.
 Her parents are Ron and Deb Girard of Osceola, and she has a younger sister, Kara, and younger brother, Tim.
 She attended undergraduate school at the University of Nebraska-Lincoln where she held several offices in campus organizations: Pre-Vet Club, Mortar Board, College of Agricultural Science and Natural Resources, Student Government and Alpha Chi Omega sorority.
 Dr. Girard-Lemons earned a Doctor of Veterinary Medicine degree at Kansas State University in 1999.
 She has practiced more than 14 years in Grand Island with the Animal Medical Clinic.
 In 2005, she purchased the practice and built a new building in 2007.
 The Animal Medical Clinic is a three-doctor, progressive, small animal veterinary clinic where an emphasis is placed on education, communication and passionate caring.
 She enjoys getting to know each and every client so she can better meet their medical needs.